15 Exotic Rajasthani Recipes

 Ker Sangri is a pickle that is typically found in deserts.
 This is a tangy side dish that is best served with roti.

 - Boondi Raita

-This is a favourite dish of North India and is enjoyed by all.
-It enhances the flavour of food by balancing taste of spices.
+This is a favorite dish of North India and is enjoyed by all.
+It enhances the flavor of food by balancing the taste of spices.
 When boondi is mixed with sweet and sour yogurt, it makes a mouthwatering combination.